ItzCyzmiX/luma/docs/engine.md

 ```

 The method takes `title`, `width`, `height`, and an optional SDL window `flags`
 integer.
-After it succeeds, `engine.Graphics` is ready to use.
+After it succeeds, `engine.Graphics` and `engine.Mouse` are ready to
+use.

 ## Callbacks